Astrology and quantum theory come together in a standard cognitive model of reality

 Quantum physics: two realities at stake

-Ultimately, the subatomic world reveals only the traces left in the measuring and detection instruments – be it a Geiger counter, a spectroscope, or an accelerator’s bubble chamber.
+Ultimately, the subatomic world reveals only the traces left in the measuring and detection instruments – a Geiger counter, a spectroscope, or an accelerator’s bubble chamber.
 No one can claim to have ever observed an electron or any other subatomic particle.
-The theoretical physicist’s work consists of constructing a mathematical formalism – an equation – that satisfies the experimental datum; if this equation can predict the result of future experiments, it is considered representative of the reality supported by the experimental data itself.
+The theoretical physicist’s work consists of constructing a mathematical formalism – an equation – that satisfies the experimental datum; if this equation can predict the result of future experiments, it is considered representative of the reality supported by the experimental data.

 Order and chaos

-The model of a quantum world vision that privileges the observer’s role is not a novelty even for Western thought.
-The Greek philosopher Protagoras already said, in his treatise ‘Truth’: “Of all things, the measure is Man, of the things that are, and of the things that are not”.
-Plato interpreted this cryptic passage in the sense of denying the opposition between “essence” and “semblance” as if to say that being and its formal manifestation do not differ.
+The model of a quantum worldview that favours the observer’s role is not new to Western thought either.
+The Greek philosopher Protagoras already said, in his treatise ‘The Truth’: “Of all things, the measure is Man, of the things that are, and of the things that are not”.
+Plato interpreted this cryptic passage as denying the opposition between “essence” and “semblance” as if to say that being and its formal manifestation do not differ.
 Indeed, the sophist Protagoras proposes a horizon on a human scale, substantially critical of the absolute, relativistic, to reunite opposites through the subtle art of rhetoric.
 The central claim of sophistry is that we can give two valid interpretations of each argument, whereas rhetoric aims to impose one.
 It is the equivalent to the investigative methods of quantum physics, which “extracts” the corpuscular or wave reality of a particle by setting up an experiment to reveal an aspect of it.

 The non-locality of quantum systems